 République is the central axis touching three arrondissements: the 10th, the 11th, and the 3rd.
-The 10th side of République is full of restaurants, bars, boutique hotels and shops, leading east to the Canal.
-The statue in the middle is of Marianne, the French version of Lady Liberty.
-Unlike Lady Liberty (although she, too, is French but made for puritanical American tastes, so, sadly, no ~intentional~ nip slips…), Marianne is very Frenchily flashing one proud breast out of her stony toga.
+All streets around « Répu » (as Parisians like to say) are full of restaurants, bars, boutique hotels and shops, especially west, going into the Marais, and east, leading to the Canal.
+The statue in the middle of this large Parisian square is of Marianne, the French version of Lady Liberty.

-This large square is the real deal: everyone, from skaters, protesters of heretofore unimaginable stripes (Turkish communists?
+République is the real deal: everyone, from skaters, protesters of heretofore unimaginable stripes (Turkish communists?
 Pro-Putin Russians?), graffiti artists, basic-ass commuters, religious proselytizers (so refreshingly rare in the land of Laïcité!)and, of course, les drug dealers de Paris, use it daily.
-Even the infamous pickpocket gang reconvenes here at about 6–7pm, after a day of stealing your shit at the Louvre, etc, before they gather together and head to their communal hideout in some unsurveilled part of the suburbs.
+Even the infamous pickpocket gang reconvenes here at about 6–7 pm, after a day of stealing your shit at the Louvre, etc., before they gather and head to their communal hideout in some unsurveilled part of the suburbs.
 For once I’m not joking.